dubzzz/fast-check/README.md

 ## Why should I migrate to fast-check?

-fast-check has initially be designed in an attempt to cope with limitations I encountered while using other property based testing frameworks designed for JavaScript:
+fast-check has initially been designed in an attempt to cope with limitations I encountered while using other property based testing frameworks designed for JavaScript:

 - strong and up-to-date types - *thanks to TypeScript*
 - ability to shrink on `fc.oneof` - *surprisingly some frameworks don't*